A data driven mindset and an obsession with eCommerce metrics is crucial for online sellers. If you can’t measure it, you can’t improve it!

 By tracking this metric over time, as well as referring to eCommerce benchmarks in your industry, you’ll be able to build a picture of the health of your funnel.

 The Checkout Behavior Analysis zooms in on the checkout process of your online store.
 Find it by navigating to Conversions > eCommerce > Checkout Behavior.

 Product Performance Report

 As you’d expect, this report enables you to measure the performance of individual products!
-This is a really useful insight into which of your products are selling well and how they’re contributing to your sales total.
+This is a useful insight into which of your products are selling well and how they’re contributing to your sales total.

 You can access it by navigating to Conversions > eCommerce > Product Performance.

 The report provides a summary of basic sales performance metrics.
 These include product revenue, unique purchases, quantity, average price and average quantity, alongside shopping behavior insights which are:

 - Cart to Detail Rate: The quantity of products added to cart over the amount of product detail views).

 - Buy to Detail Rate: The quantity of products bought divided by the amount of product detail views.